-Is there a way to deactivate the system? Х Yes No If yes, please provide a full description including the switch location and operation, any associated instrument panel indicator, etc. d met hod of A push button located to the left of the steering column can be us CMBS (Appendix A, Figure A18). ed to deactivate Press and hold the button until the beeper sounds to switch the s ystem on or off.
-When the CMBS is off: The CMBS indicator in the instrument panel comes on.
-A message on the driver information interface indicates the off. at the system is The CMBS is turned on every time the vehicle is started, even if it during the previous ignition cycle. t was disabled Is the vehicle equipped with a control whose purpose is to adjust the range setting or otherwise influence the operation of CIB?
-X Yes No If yes, please provide a full description.
-The system settings are accessed through a touch screen in the console(Appendix A, Figures A15 and A16).
-The menu hierarchy r of the Settings Vehicle Driver Assist System Setup
+Is there a way to deactivate the system? Х Yes

+No

+If yes, please provide a full description including the switch location of operation, any associated instrument panel indicator, etc. A push button located to the left of the steering column can

+deactivate CMBS (Appendix A, Figure A15).

+Press and hold the button until the beeper sounds to switch or off. the s system on

+When the CMBS is off:

+The CMBS indicator in the instrument panel comes of A message on the driver information interface indicates system is off. at the

+The CMBS is turned on every time the vehicle is started, even disabled during the previous ignition cycle. en if it was

+Is the vehicle equipped with a control whose purpose is to adjust the range setting or otherwise influence the operation of CIB?
+X Yes No

+If yes, please provide a full description.

+The system settings are accessed through a touch screen in the console (Appendix A, Figures A12 and A13).
+The menu

+Settings

+Vehicle

+Driver Assist System Setup

-Forward Collision Warning Distance
+Forward Collision Warning Dista nce